 This post contains affiliate links.

-Need buttermilk for a recipe but just realized you don’t have any?
+Need a carton of buttermilk for a recipe but just realized you don’t have any?
 Drop those car keys!
-We’ve rounded up 10 of our favorite buttermilk substitutes for cooking and baking.
+We’ve rounded up 10 of our favorite homemade buttermilk substitutes for cooking and baking.
 From easy replacements to dairy-free alternatives, there’s something for everyone in here!

 Making buttermilk.